dylan-lang/dylan-programming-book/source/nlanding.rst

-The ``airport-test.dylan`` file contains test data, and the code that constructs a model of the simple airport described in ` <design.htm#37313>`_.
+The ``airport-test.dylan`` file contains test data, and the code that constructs a model of the simple airport described in :ref:`design-goals-airport-application`.
 The final method is a top-level testing function that builds the airport model and executes the main aircraft scheduling function.
 After defining the test, we show the results of running it.

 The ``airport-test.dylan`` file.